FlorianDue/demo-scenario/README.md

 information about the SWAP-IT architecture, the Demonstration scenario and the SWAP-IT software modules can be found in the following sections of this documentation.

+## Documentation
+An extensive introduction into SWAP-IT and its software modules can be found in the documentation (https://swap-it.github.io/demo-scenario/).

 ## SWAP-IT Architecture